cforcross/nft_bloclk_explorer/README.md

-# Deploying NFT to OpenSea with Truffle
+# Deploying NFT to OpenSea with HardHat
 -Using OpenZeppeling
 ## Type
 - More in manual Category **